 We recognise that some organisations may want to join together as a group to deliver a project.
 In these circumstances, you must appoint a lead organisation.
 Only the lead organisation can submit the application form and enter into the grant agreement with the Commonwealth.
-The lead organisation must meet all eligibility criteria in order for the application to be considered.
 The application must identify all other members of the proposed group and include a letter of support from each of the project partners.
 Each letter of support should include:

-- details of the project partner - an overview of how the project partner will work with the lead organisation and any other project partners in the group to successfully complete the project - an outline of the relevant experience and/or expertise the project partner will bring to the group - the roles/responsibilities the project partner will undertake, and the resources they will contribute (if any) - the amount of cash and/or in-kind contributions that will be made to the project - details of a nominated management level contact officer.
+- details of the project partner, including their cash contributions to the project - an overview of how the project partner will work with the lead organisation and any other project partners in the group to successfully complete the project - an outline of the relevant experience and/or expertise the project partner will bring to the group - the roles/responsibilities the project partner will undertake, and the resources it will contribute (if any) - estimates of the potential scope of emissions reductions that will be delivered by each facility must be detailed (where multiple Trade-exposed Safeguard facilities partner together to deliver a project) - details of a nominated management level contact officer.

 You must have a formal arrangement in place with all parties prior to execution of the grant agreement.
-The department may request a copy of the formal arrangement prior to the execution of the grant agreement.